femboyfin/dbdideas/survivor_perks.md

 ## [Power Struggle](<https://deadbydaylight.wiki.gg/wiki/Power_Struggle>) 📉 🧑‍🤝‍🧑

-- Now reveals the Aura of upright Pallets within **8 meters** while in chase
+- Now reveals the aura of upright Pallets within **8 meters** while in chase
   - Makes the perk easier to use while not stepping on Windows of Opportunity's toes too much via the multiple limitations.
 Could effectively be used as a high-skill Windows that only shows whether or not a pallet is where within a tile you're already in, without guiding you to a nearby resource like WOO does.